 “Yes, well the alien was super hot,” Darcy snarked.
 “Can’t blame a girl for taking a ride on the God of Thunder.”

 The radio in her ear signaled, but she just took a deep breath.
 She didn’t want to risk being distracted, so she didn’t touch it to activate her end.
 Tony Stark’s voice filled her ear.
 “I’m two minutes out, Sparky.”

-It was going to be over in thirty seconds, Darcy felt that all the way down to her bones.
+It was going to be over in 30 seconds, Darcy felt that all the way down to her bones.
 Her breath hitched as Scott Parks took two more steps into the room.
 He swung his gun around wildly, Darcy fired twice, and Jane screamed.
 Parks fell to the floor, his gun hitting the metal deck.

 Darcy activated her radio with a press of trembling fingers.
 “Target neutralized.”